hyponymous/learn-ml/README.md

 - [Arxiv Sanity Preserver](http://www.arxiv-sanity.com/): paper recommender system

+## Best Practices

+- [Rules of Machine Learning: Best Practices for ML Engineering](http://martin.zinkevich.org/rules_of_ml/rules_of_ml.pdf): best practices in machine learning at Google from a Google research scientist

 ## Curriculum

 This is really up to you, but as a first stab I'd suggest: